cba85/jest-jwt-auth-tests-example/README.md

 > For education only

-Jest tests example for a API using JWT authentication.
+Jest tests example for a API using JWT authentication (register, login).

 * Unit tests
 * Integration tests (using supertest package)

-Uses ESModules (import).
+Uses ES Modules (import).

 ## Install